(COLD WAR: 1945-49 – continued)

 Truman faced a Republican Congress, the Republicans having gained a congressional majority in the 1946 elections.
 Truman asked Congress for military aid for Turkey and for Greece.
 He spoke tough about the dangers of communism, believing as did an advisor or two that in order to get Congress to loosen its hold on the nation's purse strings it was necessary to scare people regarding the dangers of communism.

 The Soviet foreign minister, Molotov, welcomed the plan, arguing with his colleagues that everyone wanted reconstruction.
 But Stalin was suspicious.
 He described the plan as a ploy by Truman.
 "They don't want to help us," he said.
 "They want to infiltrate European countries."
-But he agreed to Molotov discussing it with Western diplomats.
+But he agreed to Molotov discussing the plan with Western diplomats.

-With Stalin against the Marshall plan, communists in Western Europe led street demonstrations against it.
+With Stalin against the Marshall Plan, communists in Western Europe led street demonstrations against it.
 France's Communist Party made a bid for power.
 The labor unions it led went out on strike, calling for united action on the Left, for a 25 percent increase in wages and more bread.
 Millions supported the strike and through the autumn France remained economically paralyzed.
 The more conservative leadership of France's government expelled the government's Communist ministers.

 Headlines in the United States screamed takeover.
 The Secretary of the Navy proposed steps to prepare Americans for war.
 President Truman spoke to a joint session of Congress, blamed the Soviet Union for the takeover in Czechoslovakia and called it "a ruthless action."
 He called on Congress to pass the Marshall Plan and for the enactment of a universal military training and a Selective Service (conscription) bill.
 On April 3, Congress approved 5.3 billion for the Marshall Plan.